scriptorron/indi_pylibcamera/README.md

 Please be aware that most of the camera controls affect processed (RGB) pictures only.
 Do not use automatic exposure control or AWB when you plan to stack images.

+## Client Software

+### KStars/EKOS
+The driver is developed and tested with KStars/EKOS.

+### CCDciel
+Since version 2.3.0 the driver works with CCDciel.
+But you need to stop the preview loop before you start image captures, otherwise CCDciel will tell you that it can not start exposures.
+The same happens when using indi_simulator_ccd as camera driver.

 ## Known Limitations
 - The maximum exposure time of the V1 camera is about 1 second.
 This limitation is caused by libcamera and the kernel